usagov/test-at-home/doc/product/product-scope.md

 - USPS: Is responsible for coordinating and fulfilling at-home test orders requested using their existing mail delivery infrastructure.
 - USDS is supporting HHS, DOD, and USPS in sourcing at-home tests and ensuring the testing request service is successful both in technology and in actual service completion.
 - TTS: Developing a ‘back-up’ application to accept orders mitigate risk if USPS online store cannot accommodate traffic.
-- White House Digital: Designing and maintaining landing page directing the public to the test request form either within the USPS store or the back-up solution being developed by TTS.
+- White House Office of Digital Strategy: Designing and maintaining landing page directing the public to the test request form either within the USPS store or the back-up solution being developed by TTS.

 # What this system will do